joshuacheng/tetris-clone/DEVELOPMENT.md

         to the hard drop method, which makes sense because both methods need to know where the piece *would* fall.
 Lots of tweaks were needed to color to make sure I don't blind myself playing this game.
   - Update: Game sounds have been added!
+- 4/25: The "next piece" indicator has been added, which was easy to implement because the technology to draw pieces already exists.
+The sound lag issues have been fixed.
+The mp3 file I was using simply had a 0.2 second delay and I needed to cut it more.